thinkst/canarytools-docs/docs/canarytokens/office365.md

         required: true
         type: string
         description: A comma separated list of the user email addresses to insert the Canarytoken into.
-      - name: is_exchange
-        required: false
-        type: boolean
-        default: false
-        description: If your email is hosted by a Microsoft Exchange server instead of Office365.
-      - name: exchange_username
-        required: false
-        type: string
-        description: The username used to authenticate to the Office365 exchange.
-      - name: exchange_password
-        required: false
-        type: string
-        description: The password used to authenticate the specified `exchange_username` to the Office365 exchange.
     response: A JSON structure with a result indicator
   save_office_365_mail_template:
     name: Save Office365 mail template